We diagnose and treat:

 · Neck/Arm Pain and Lower Back/Leg Pain

-Our office participates with several insurance carriers for vestibular rehabilitation and chiropractic services.
+Our office participates with most insurance carriers for vestibular rehabilitation and chiropractic services.
 Your benefits will be verified prior to your first visit.
 Depending on your coverage and the increasing limitations insurance companies are imposing with visits and procedures, some of the advanced technology and procedures that our office utilizes may not be covered or may be limited in coverage.

 We understand that dealing with insurance companies is often frustrating.
 We also believe that you should not have to choose between healthcare you need and healthcare that your insurance company deems necessary.
 If required, we offer affordable, interest-free payment plans for any patients or services that are not covered to allow you to receive the care necessary to improve your condition.
 If we do not participate with your insurance, we will gladly provide you with the necessary paperwork for you to submit to your insurance carrier for potential reimbursement.
 We have found that often the out-of-pocket patient cost for out-of-network benefits are similar to in-network benefits due to the high deductible plans that most insurances are offering.